Sewer56/nexus-what-i-want-to-build/docs/index.md

 take the time to list some of them here. 😉

 This is my own wishlist, some of the items here are things I have already started working on (alone, in my own time) and some are just ideas for the site itself that I think would be essential to have.

+Having been a mod tool author for nearly a decade, the

 ## About Me

-Hi, I'm Seweryn (aka Sewer56), a "full-stack modder" and open source library author working as one of the guys at the App Team.
+Hi, I'm Seweryn (aka Sewer56), a `"full-stack modder"` and open source library author working as one of the guys at the App Team.
+I'm probably one of the few people that can say I've worked on every aspect of modding: Libraries, Mod Loaders, Mod Managers, Modding Tools, Adding Online Multiplayer to Single Player games; you name it;
+sometimes I lose track of what I've done myself 😅.

 Depending on how Goddess of Fortune feels, we might get to talk tomorrow; or maybe it might be today, who knows 😛.

-I specialize in creating high-quality modding tools and utilities that help users and developers create game mods.
+On the day to day basis, I specialize in creating high-quality modding tools and utilities that help users and developers create game mods.
 My work spans from low-level reverse engineering and performance optimization to user-facing applications and modding frameworks.

 !!! info "My Journey"

-    **From Gaming to Programming:** Started as a competitive gamer (was ranked #4 globally in Rocket League 1v1 in 2015 for a while), but transitioned to programming for sustainability and flexibility.
+    **From Gaming to Programming:** Started as a competitive gamer (e.g. was ranked #4 globally in Rocket League 1v1 in 2015 for a while), but transitioned to programming for more flexibility and better long term prospects.

-    **Early Development:** Began with Android ROM development at age 13, creating custom ROMs like Gin2JellyBean Extended and OxySlim.
+    **Early Development:** Always tinkered with stuff, e.g. overclocked CPU at 9, modified Stock Android ROMs at 13 as a 'power user'.
     My first serious programming project was reverse engineering Sonic Heroes' object placement format in 2015.

-    **Current Focus:** Building the next generation of modding infrastructure, including the [Reloaded3 Framework](https://reloaded-project.github.io/Reloaded-III/) and supporting ecosystem of libraries.
+    **Current Focus:** Building the next generation of modding infrastructure, including the [Reloaded3 Framework](https://reloaded-project.github.io/Reloaded-III/) and supporting ecosystem of libraries to let mod authors focus on making the best possible mods.

 **Why I do this:** Game modding was my gateway into programming.
 I learned by experimenting, breaking things, and creating tools for games I loved.

 I want to give others the same opportunity by reducing the barriers to entry for modding, especially for niche games without established communities.
 I work every hour of every day to make the modding ecosystem better for everyone, whether it's through the Nexus Mods App, my own projects, or contributions to open source libraries.

 For more details about my background and projects, visit [sewer56.dev](https://sewer56.dev).